sokil/FrontendBundle/README.md

 ### Single Page Application

-We need to configure our controller, responsible for rendering single page application.
+We may configure pre-defined controller, responsible for rendering single page application, as service:

-You can use already prepared controller as service:

 ```yaml
 acme.spa.controller: